-Classes, number of, condition, and value
+Classes, number of, condition and value

 Council buildings are valued against eight main sub-components.
-The table below shows the main sub-components, which are valued typically every three years, and the useful lives which are generally adopted.
+Table 6 shows the main sub-components, which are valued typically every three years, and the useful lives which are generally adopted.
 The useful life of a component is based on the material from which it is constructed.

-Table 5: Asset sub-components and expected useful life
+Table 6: Asset sub-components and expected useful life